 The Authority was created, under the Pennsylvania Municipal Authorities Act of 1945, as amended and supplemented, on February 5, 1942 as an operating authority to distribute supplies of fresh water for industrial and domestic purposes within its service area.
 The authority is governed by the Act and a Board that consists of five members who are appointed by Portage Borough, Cambria County, Pennsylvania.
 The Authority currently serves Portage Borough, Portage Township and Cassandra Borough.

-The Authority owns the Benscreek and Martindale reservoirs and treament plants.
-The Authority uses these reservoirs as its supply sources.
+The Authority owns the Benscreek Impoundment and Martindale reservoir along with treament plants at both.
+The Authority uses these sites as its supply sources.
 The Authority has the ability to withdraw 1 million gallons per day for these sources.
-In additon, each reservoir site has a well for backup.
+In additon, each site has a well for backup.

 J.C.
 Martin purchased land in Portage and a large portin of land surrounding the present site of Portage.
 He constructed a small reservoir at "Fiddlers Green".
 Then later constructed a large reservoir at Martindale, which is a few miles southeast of Portage